- December 7, 2016

 Tomato Way was developed by Vladislav Castillo Gonzalez.

-Tomato Way has received mostly positive reviews from players.
+Tomato Way has received positive reviews from players.
 Most players liked this game for its story but disliked it for its optimization.

 Tomato Way is a single player game.

-Similar games include Bad Rats, Dinosaur Hunt, RUSSIAPHOBIA, Grandpa High on Retro, While 1: [WIP] and others.
+Similar games include Dinosaur Hunt, Bad Rats, RUSSIAPHOBIA, Grandpa High on Retro, While 1: [WIP] and others.

 ![While 1: [WIP] Image](https://img.gamebrain.co/games/926/hunt_down_the_freeman_royalrudius_2018_62_xl.png)